simoncblyth/opticks/notes/issues/CSGFoundry_CreateFromSim_shakedown_now_with_flexible_sn.rst

     2023-08-19 20:46:11.805 INFO  [33035526] [*NCSG::Adopt@169]  [  soIdx 123 lvIdx 123 treeidx 123

-TODO : Disable uncoincidence shifts in A to check if that explains all the above CSGNode diffs
+DONE : Confirmed that uncoincidence shifts in A explains all the above CSGNode diffs
 -------------------------------------------------------------------------------------------------

 Where is Uncoincidence done in A side, how to disable ?::